Saturday Night Live and Politics: Friends with Benefits

 “Humor provides us with a shared sense of meaning surrounding large events,” said Dannagal G. Young, associate professor of communication at the University of Delaware and scholar of political humor.
 Political satire, specifically, “allows us, as citizens, to laugh at and poke fun at people and institutions in power, in safe ways that elucidate and inspire.”

-Indeed, loudly mocking a candidate’s appearance or weird speech pattern from a debate audience is, as they say, a “no-no.” But, SNL has established itself as a reliable, weekly outlet for viewers not only to laugh at, but to process all of the many signals thrown at them during elections.
+Indeed, loudly mocking a candidate’s appearance or weird speech pattern from a debate audience is, as they say, a “no-no.” But, SNL has established itself as a reliable, weekly outlet for viewers not only to laugh at but to process all of the many signals thrown at them during elections.

 While some may argue that the show favors one party’s signals over the other, writers say that they aim to be equal-opportunity ridiculers.

-“It’s the most fun when the tone is silly and there’s no anger, and our stance is wise-ass, uninvolved detachment,” said comedian and established SNL writer James Downey in the book.
+“It’s the most fun when the tone is silly and there’s no anger, and our stance is a wise-ass, uninvolved detachment,” said comedian and established SNL writer James Downey in the book.

 Hillary (McKinnon) vents to Hillary about the hardships of being Hillary (NBC)